 And not the accountant, who just needs everything done properly and can’t understand why the codes are a mess.

-Expense reports are a hassle, and we want you to get rid of them for good.
+Expense reports are a hassle.
 But sometimes, you just can’t avoid them.
 If your employees ever need to pay out of their own pocket, you’re legally obliged to pay them back.
 And to do this, they have to file a boring old report.

 But there are ways to make this process less painful.
 Let's see how expense automation can help your business.